-

 Penalties and enforcement:

-Civil penalty fines may not exceed $5,000,000 unless the violation was found willful or intentional in which an additional $5,000,000 can be imposed.
+Civil penalty fines will not exceed $5 million unless the violation is found to be willful or intentional, in which an additional $5 million can be imposed.